 a) EENss,ULUeThroughput

 b) A KPI that shows the energy efficiency of a network slice subnet based on UL UE throughput.
 This KPI is obtained by UL RAN UE throughput for a network slice subnet KPI divided by the average energy consumption per gNB of the network slice subnet over the same observation period.

-The unit of this KPI is kbit/(sec*J).
+b-1) Integer, kbit/(sec*J)

+b-2) RATIO

 c)